akpw/mktxp/README.md

 | T&H Cat's Room    | 10.20.10.149 |        12        |          3.124.97.151:32100(udp), 13.38.179.104:32100(udp),           |
 |                   |              |                  |                       54.254.90.185:32100(udp)
 ```
-*A quick `whois` check shows all of the external IPs relate to AWS, so perhaps it's legit... but let's remain vigilant, anyway :)*
+*A quick `whois` check shows all of the external IPs relate to AWS, so supposedly it's legit... but let's remain vigilant, to know better :)*

 ### Parallel routers fetch
 Concurrent exports across multiple devices can considerably speed up things for slow network connections.
+This feature can be turned on and configured with the following `_mktxp.conf`options:
 ```
 fetch_routers_in_parallel = False   # Set to True if you want to fetch multiple routers parallel
     max_worker_threads = 5              # Max number of worker threads that can fetch routers (parallel fetch only)